• DO NOT write in the first or second person. “I” and “you” have no place in your press release. Neither do “we,” “our,” or “your.”

 Why wasn’t my story in the paper?!?

 Sometimes, there simply isn’t enough space in the paper to print everything we’d like in a given week.
+Other times, a piece may have arrived post-deadline, making us unable to accommodate it.
 Aside from constraints of space and time, Hometown Weekly reserves the right to print - or not to print - what it sees fit.

 Can I mail or fax a hard copy of my article instead of emailing?